Cosmosh Architecture

 packages/renderer/src): React UI, xterm UI, state orchestration. - Backend Process (

-packages/backend/src/index.ts): Hono HTTP API + WebSocket session services for SSH and local terminal.
+packages/backend/src/index.ts): Hono HTTP API + WebSocket session services for SSH/local terminal, plus SFTP browser, download, file-operation sessions, and SSH port-forwarding runtimes.

 flowchart LR R[Renderer React App] -->|window.electron.*| P[Preload Bridge] P -->|ipcRenderer.invoke/send| M[Electron Main] M -->|HTTP localhost + internal token| B[Backend Hono API] R -->|WebSocket token URL| WS1[SSH WS Service] R -->|WebSocket token URL| WS2[Local Terminal WS Service] B --> WS1 B --> WS2 B --> DB[(SQLite via Prisma)]